Finding a Top Financial Advisor Firm in Rochester, New York

 Sage, Rutty & Co., Inc.

-Sage, Rutty & Co., Inc. is a fee-based firm with 25 advisors on staff.
-Among these 25 advisors are nine certified financial planners (CFPs), six accredited investment fiduciaries (AIFs), four financial paraplanner qualified professionals (FPQPs), two chartered retirement planning counselors (CRPCs) and one chartered financial analyst (CFA).
+Sage, Rutty & Co., Inc. is a fee-based firm with numerous advisors on staff.
+Among them are nine certified financial planners (CFPs), six accredited investment fiduciaries (AIFs), four financial paraplanner qualified professionals (FPQPs), two chartered retirement planning counselors (CRPCs) and one chartered financial analyst (CFA).
 Some of the advisors work together in advisory teams providing a range of services to clients.

 Although the firm serves high-net-worth clients, nearly three-quarters of its clients are non-high-net-worth individuals.
 In addition, the firm serves trusts and estates, pension and profit-sharing plans, charitable organizations and businesses.
 You’ll need anywhere from $10,000 to $100,000 to open an account with the firm, depending on the type of account you’re looking to open.

 Sage, Rutty & Co., Inc. Background

 Sage, Rutty & Co., Inc. was founded in 1937, making it the oldest firm on this list.
 However, the firm can trace its history back to 1915 when its predececssor firm, Sage Wolcott & Steele, first opened.
 It is currently independently owned by president and chairman Wayne Holly.

 The firm offers quite a few advisory services, including: